RossMeikleham/PlutoBoy/README.md

 - LCD timings and handling.

-- Joypad support from Keyboard.
+- Joypad support from Keyboard, and touch screen controls when using SDL2.

 - Serial I/O transfer implemented in TCP to emulate transfer of data through the link port.
 (Experimental)